Gabriel2409/obsidian_notes/Snowflake - Direct loading.md

 -- Insert  rows from another table - only works if tables are structurally identical INSERT INTO FILMS_2000 SELECT * FROM FILMS WHERE RELASE_DATE > DATE('2000-01-01');

--- Truncages table (removes all rows) and then inserts statement INSERT OVERWRITE INTO FILMS_2000 SELECT * FROM FILMS;
+-- Truncates table (removes all rows) and then inserts statement INSERT OVERWRITE INTO FILMS_2000 SELECT * FROM FILMS;

 ```